The Riddles of Hinge

 For a moment, she did not move.
 Instead, she drank in the smell of the early morning forest that drifted through the open window beside her bed.
 She smiled as she felt the weight of her cat, Fritilla, still asleep and lying across her feet.
 But as she sat up, the stabbing pain in her back snuffed out the joy of a new day.

 It was Saturday and her parents were gone again.
-But Miggie would be in; she cooked for the family and sometimes accompanied Jane when she went out.
-The room would be warm with the sweet smell of her baking and the pop of bacon in a frying pan.
-Pepper would be there too, a jumping, licking force that commanded her full attention.
+But Miggie would be in.
+She cooked for the family and sometimes accompanied Jane when she went out.
+The room would be warm with the sweet smell of her baking and the popping of bacon in a frying pan.
+Pepper would be there too, her dog, a jumping, licking force that commanded her full attention.
 Jane navigated off the stair lift impatiently and rocketed her wheelchair down the long hall and into the kitchen.

 The table was set with a yellow cloth and a profusion of green plates, some covered in napkins.
 Steam rose and the smell of hot butter greeted her from the stove, where wide-backed Miggie swayed to a tune only she could hear.
 She wore a large, shapeless pink cotton dress dotted with little pale green and yellow flowers.
 The backs of her shoes were pushed down to make them easy to slip on.
 Jane banged her wheelchair into the edge of the table and a teacup rattled in its saucer.

 Miggie turned, and that’s when Jane first noticed her eyes.
 Why were Miggie’s eyes red?